 Cowboy Ken Ackles

-Cowboy ken Ackles, the swaggering Stetson wearing heavyweight billed from the mid wets of the United States was actually born in Nova Scotia, Canada, on 13th July, 1916.
+Cowboy Ken Ackles, the swaggering Stetson wearing heavyweight billed from the mid west of the United States was actually born in Nova Scotia, Canada, on 13th July, 1916.
 Most of his adult life was spent in the United States where he combined a wrestling career with that of actor in B movies.

 Cowboy Ken brought his swagger and his rugged tactics to Britain in the winter of 1963 when he promised more than the over-rated Americans who preceded him.
 Whilst the boasting may have been real the achievements did not live up to expectation.
 A Royal Albert Hall loss against Tibor Szakacs and further defeats by lesser rated British heavies confirmed British fans' opinion of American wrestlers.

 Following a professional career that took him around the world Ackles died, aged seventy in Houston on 5th November, 1986